Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 ij

-projects the joint state onto a maximally entangled Bell pair:
+projects the joint state of nodes i and j onto a maximally entangled Bell pair:

 S